 “My mother told me that surely he doesn’t need to breastfeed so frequently.”

 “Why is my baby breastfeeding so much in the late afternoon?
 Is my supply low?”

-Working as an International Board Certified Lactation Consultant (IBCLC), I have heard mothers ask these questions all the time.
+Working as an International Board Certified Lactation Consultant (IBCLC), I hear mothers ask these questions all the time.
 And I know I had these same questions and concerns when I was a new breastfeeding mother.
 The frequency in which our babies breastfeed is SO much more demanding and confusing than what most of us anticipate.
-Can you imagine trying to explain to someone how it feels to breastfeed 24/7, without time to even pee, shower or eat?!
-It’s something you really have to go through to be able to understand.
+Can you imagine trying to explain to someone how it feels to breastfeed 24/7, without time even to pee, shower, or eat?!
+It’s something you have to go through to understand.
 There is a reason behind all of this madness, leaking boobs, and frequently feeding babies . . . and there are many reasons your baby will be asking for a breastfeed, and it’s not just hunger.

 Your storage capacity.

-Did you know that we all make about the same milk within a 24 hour period?
+Did you know that we all make about the same milk within 24 hours?
 However, we have different storage capacities.
-Basically, this means that what I can hold at any given time in my glandular tissue (where milk is made and stored) will be different to what you can hold.
+This means that what I can hold at any given time in my glandular tissue (where milk is made and stored) will differ from what you can hold.
 And no, the size of your breasts has nothing to do with how much milk you can produce and store.
 Breast size has to do with fatty tissue . . . not glandular breast tissue.
 What does this have to do with your little frequent breastfeeder?
-Well, this means that some babies will get a lot of milk at each feed while others will only get a small amount.
+It means that some babies will get a lot of milk at each feed, while others will only get a small amount.
 The babies who get smaller amounts will have to feed more frequently.
-The smaller storage capacity means more frequent feeds will be needed to fill your baby’s tummy.
+The smaller storage capacity means you will need more frequent feeds to fill your baby’s tummy.

 Your baby is tired.